 Metsäkoivula trail is an easy day trip from Helsinki as it is located in a small town called Somero, about 100 kilometers from the capital area.
 Nearby are the national parks of Liesjärvi and Torronsuo, but Metsäkoivula has some unique characteristics that make this small trail worth a visit.
-Not only this trail is located in my hometown but there is a beautiful view to a small forest lake that occasionally attracts swans, a Moonshiners’ Creek now serves as a perfect spot for a barbecue, and geocachers may discover few hidden treasures along the trail.
+There is a beautiful view to a small forest lake that occasionally attracts swans, a Moonshiners’ Creek that now serves as a perfect spot for a barbecue, and geocachers may discover few hidden treasures along the trail.
 This part of Finland is usually flat, so these rocks and views are quite special in the area.

 The trail is approximately 5 km long and it is clearly marked with a blue paint on the trees.
 The info board recommends you to walk the trail clockwise.
 On a rainy day the path may be slippery but otherwise it is in good condition and easy to walk for the most parts.
 It has few steep climbs and some roots and rocks that make it challenging for elderly people.
 The final part of the trail, which comes back to the parking lot from another direction, is an old forest road and that part of the trail is accessible and easy to walk.

 Origin and characteristics of the Metsäkoivula trail